dotnet-foundation/election/_campaign-2019/sean-killeen.md

 * "Add x amount of new contributors to .NET projects"
 * "Increase the awareness of the .NET Foundation's Mission & Potential in the larger Community"
 * "Add x amount more .NET Foundation Members"
+* "Ensure Sustainable .NET OSS Development" (though I'd want to make that more concrete in some ways)

+### An Example Impact Map

+[I started one here](https://mm.tt/1231198148?t=SYw6GdceY6) just to provide an idea of how these sorts of maps might start to take shape.

 ## Why I'm Running (the long version)